It's about time I did a review of some Electronic Health Records (EHRs). I get questions ALL THE TIME from therapists who want to know...

 Important note before you dig in:

-I am not personally endorsing any of these EHRs and also am not an affiliate for any of them.
+I am not personally endorsing any of these EHRs for your practice.
 I strongly believe that with all things documentation, you need to use what works best for you and that will often be different from what works best for other people (including me).
 So, please do use this as a resource to get an idea of what you might like and then try it out for yourself.

 To be as fair as possible, my reviews of EHRs for therapists are listed in alphabetical order: